 UPDATES: SSL is now included on all Plans, and Tumblr is no longer compatible with CloudFlare.
-The number of services today that allow you to quickly get online is stunning. ~~Tumblr~~, WordPress, Blogger, AppEngine, Posterous, Ning, TypePad, Smugmug, and more allow anyone to publish content online.
-Unfortunately, most don'
+The number of services today that allow you to quickly get online is stunning.

 Last night was not our finest hour.
 Around 07:30 GMT, we were finishing up a push of a new DNS infrastructure.
 The core of what this new update was built to do is make DNS updates even faster.
-Before it took about a minute for a change to your

 On Monday, CloudFlare officially announced Page Rules.
 The new feature allows you to customize behavior on a page-by-page basis.
 The previous two blog posts have outlined how you can turn off CloudFlare's features based on URL patterns, or accomplish advanced URL forwarding.
-In addition to the ability to

 In the last blog post, I introduced Page Rules and showed how you could use it to control CloudFlare's features like Apps, Performance, and Security settings on a page-by-page basis.
-Here I'm going to explain how you can use the same Page Rules interface to enable
+Here I'm going to explain how you can use the same Page Rules interface to enable URL forwarding.